 Lagos – March 20th, 2017, Egbin hosted a media tour for Nigerian journalists in order to provide valuable insight on the challenges and success stories recorded so far.
 The objective was to globally expose and showcase the capabilities the plant has possessed in power generation to the entire nation.
-Oil and Gas Republic Publication was among the media organization invited to do a media tour at the power plant, which has up to 6 Units fully functioning and generating power till date.
+Oil and Gas Republic Publication was among the media organization invited to do a media tour at the power plant.

 Egbin Power Plant is located at Ikorodu, a city in north-east Lagos State, Nigeria.
 It is located along the Lagos Lagoon and shares a boundary with Ogun State.
 Ikorodu is the fastest growing and prosperous area near the Lagos metropolis, owing in part to the influx of people from Ikorodu’s surrounding towns and villages attracted by the town’s proximity to Lagos.